Accelerating Molecular Dynamics Simulations with Foundation Neural Network Models using Multiple Time-Step and Distillation

-In this work, we propose the first implementation of a RESPA-based MTS scheme for ML potentials.
+In this work, we propose the first global MTS strategy for neural network foundation models.
+As it relies on knowledge distillation~\cite{hinton2015distilling}, we term it DMTS for distilled multi-timestep.
+It is applicable to any type of systems and ensures stable long timescale simulations with consequent speedups.
+We leverage the RESPA formalism since it preserves simplecticity and time-reversibility~\cite{RESPA}.
 We integrate this approach into the FeNNol library \cite{ple2024fennol}, a neural network framework for molecular simulations that can be coupled to the scalable Deep-HP machine learning interface \cite{inizan2022scalable} present in the GPU-accelerated Tinker-HP molecular dynamics package \cite{lagardere2018tinker,adjoua2021tinker}.
-Our method associates a small, fast NNP to the FeNNix-Bio1(M) foundation model \cite{Ple-2025}, leveraging the speed of the former to reduce the frequency of the expensive evaluations of the latter.
-We systematically evaluate the method using various systems including water solvent, solvated small molecules and proteins in the condensed phase, exploring different hyperparameter settings and model sizes in order to design the fastest setup while maintaining accuracy.
-We also assess the use of a foundation model as a general-purpose fast component to improve transferability across system.
+Our method associates a small, fast NNP obtained via distillation with the FeNNix-Bio1(M) foundation model \cite{Ple-2025}, leveraging the speed of the former to reduce the frequency of the expensive evaluations of the latter.
+We systematically evaluate the method using various systems including liquid water, solvated small molecules and proteins in the condensed phase, exploring different hyperparameter settings and model sizes in order to design the fastest setup while maintaining accuracy.
+Throughout, we compare the relative merits of both system-specific and general-purpose models as fast component for the DMTS scheme.
+We also discuss the use of active learning to systematically increase DMTS's accuracy and performances.

 Our results show that this hybrid RESPA-like scheme enables substantial computational speed-ups with limited loss of accuracy, offering a practical route to scalable and efficient Molecular Dynamics with foundation machine learning models and NNPs in general.